marhander12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Tasks-3 Create a script that counts the number of directories in the PATH.
 Tasks-4 Create a script that lists environment variables.
-Tasks-5 Create a script that lists all local variables and environment variable and functio tasks-6 Create a script that creates a new local variable.
+Tasks-5 Create a script that lists all local variables and environment variable and functio tasks-6 Create a script that creates a new local variable Tasks-7 Create a script that creates a new global variable.